 \section{Summary statistics for dissemination trees}

-In this section, we perform numerical experiments and study the output of our bounded-confidence content-spread model on configuration-model networks.
+In this section, we perform numerical experiments and study the output of our bounded-confidence content-spreading model on configuration-model networks.
 We quantify its features by computing four summary statistics of the dissemination trees that we obtain in our simulations. \begin{itemize} \item {\bf Total number of content shares.} One way to measure the effectiveness of content spread is to count the total number of nodes that spread (i.e., ``adopt'') the content.
-This quantity, which we studied in \cref{sec:quantifyspread}, is equal to the number of nodes in the dissemination tree $G_0$. \item {\bf Length of a longest adoption path.} An adoption path is a path in a dissemination tree from the source node to another node in the tree~\cite{oh2018complex}.
-We measure the ``depth" of content spread of the content by calculating the length of a longest adoption path. \item {\bf Width.} One can arrange a dissemination tree $G_0$ with the source node at the top (i.e., at level 0), nodes with adoption-path length 1 at level 1, nodes with adoption-path length 2 at level 2, and so on.
+This quantity, which we studied in \Cref{sec:quantifyspread}, is equal to the number of nodes in the dissemination tree $G_0$. \item {\bf Length of a longest adoption path.} An adoption path is a path in a dissemination tree from a source node to another node in the tree~\cite{oh2018complex}.
+We measure the ``depth" of content spread by calculating the length of a longest adoption path. \item {\bf Width.} One can arrange a dissemination tree $G_0$ with the source node at the top (i.e., at level $0$), nodes with adoption-path length $1$ at level $1$, nodes with adoption-path length $2$ at level $2$, and so on.
 The width of a dissemination tree is the largest number of nodes that adopt the content in a level.
 Mathematically, the width is

-where $l_{*}$ is the length of the longest adoption path. \item {\bf Structural virality.} Structural virality (i.e., the Wiener index) was used by Goel et al.~\cite{goel2016structural} to measure the viral nature of content spread.
-The structural virality $v$ is the mean shortest-path length between nodes in the dissemination tree $G_0$.
+where $l_{*}$ is the length of {a} longest adoption path. \item {\bf Structural virality.} Structural virality (i.e., the Wiener index) was used by Goel et al.~\cite{goel2016structural} to measure the viral nature of content spread.
+The structural virality $v$ is the mean shortest-path length between nodes in {a} dissemination tree $G_0$.
 Mathematically, the structural virality is

 where $d_{ij}$ is the length of a shortest path between nodes $i$ and $j$. \end{itemize}